BoyuHuo/soen6481-irrational-number/README.md

 ### D1 folder including the project report from problem 1 ~ 5
 ### D2 folder including the project report from problem 6 ~ 8
 (including the source code of implementation)
+### D3 folder including the project report from problem 9